 What is hyperhidrosis?

 So, we can say someone has hyperhidrosis when they get visible, excessive sweating in certain specific areas.
+People describe having to change their clothes a few times a day, or have visible sweat patches within an hour of dressing.
 It usually includes at least one of the following areas; the armpits, palms, soles or face.
 If it has been going on for 6 months and there are no other features other than sweating (eg. weight loss or other body changes that may suggest an underlying condition – check the list lower down), then simple hyperhidrosis is likely.
 Other things that suggest it isn’t anything sinister are; if it is symmetrical (both armpits or both hands, etc.), it happens at least once a week, usually starts before your mid twenties or if it stops when you are asleep.
 If you fit that picture then usually no further tests are needed.

 What can cause excess sweating?